How can technologies such as demand responsive transport (DRT) and bus rapid transit (BRT) support the delivery of effective bus services?

 Why might this be relevant?

-The project aims to develop an integrated transportation platform that includes demand responsive transportation technology, but it does not specifically mention DRT or BRT in relation to supporting effective bus services.
+The project aims to develop an integrated transportation platform using demand responsive transportation technology and combining fleets for travel planning, aligning with the question's focus on effective bus services.

 • Demand-based Urban Bus Integrated with Rail And Health (DUBIRAH)